praekeltfoundation/docker-django-bootstrap/README.md

 ```

 ### Option 2: Celery in the same container
 Celery can be enabled alongside Django/Gunicorn by adjusting a set of environment variables.
-Setting the `CELERY_APP` variable to the Celery app to run will enable a Celery worker process.
+Setting the `CELERY_WORKER` variable to a non-empty value will enable a Celery worker process.

 The following environment variables can be used to configure Celery.
 A number of these can also be configured via the Django project's settings.

+#### `CELERY_WORKER`:
+Set this option to any non-empty value (e.g. `1`) to have a [Celery worker](http://docs.celeryproject.org/en/latest/userguide/workers.html)  process run.
+This requires that `CELERY_APP` is set.
+* Required: no
+* Default: none
+* Celery option: n/a

+#### `CELERY_BEAT`:
+Set this option to any non-empty value (e.g. `1`) to have a [Celery beat](http://docs.celeryproject.org/en/latest/userguide/periodic-tasks.html) process run.
+This requires that `CELERY_APP` is set.
+* Required: no
+* Default: none
+* Celery option: n/a

 #### `CELERY_APP`:
-* Required: yes
+* Required: yes, if `CELERY_WORKER` or `CELERY_BEAT` is set.
 * Default: none
 * Celery option: `-A`/`--app`

+> **NOTE**: The following 3 environment variables are deprecated.
+They will continue to work but it is recommended that you set these values in your Django settings file, rather.

 #### `CELERY_BROKER`:
 * Required: no